 Testing Children For Basic Vision Skills In Viera, Merritt Island & Rockledge, Florida

 Dr. Frank Curington in Rockledge, FL explains, “Your child’s eyes are his/her gateway into the world of learning.
 When your child’s vision is not functioning properly, learning and participation in recreational activities will suffer.
-Children are not likely to recognize vision problems or report them, and it is therefore the responsibility of parents and teachers to recognize signs of visual problems in their children.”
+Children are not likely to recognize vision problems or report them, and it is, therefore, the responsibility of parents and teachers to recognize signs of visual problems in their children.”
 There is a basic set of vision skills that are needed for school.
 The first is near vision.
 This is the ability to see clearly at a distance of about 10-13 inches.
 This is obviously important for reading, writing and close work at your child’s desk.
 Distance vision, the ability to see clearly and comfortably beyond arm’s reach, is also important in order to see the board in the classroom, and Binocular coordination, or the ability to use both eyes together, is important for extra-curricular activities.
 Both are vision skills needed to be successful in school.
 Additionally, focusing skills, peripheral awareness and eye-hand coordination are also important.
 As a parent, it is your job to be alert for symptoms that may indicate your child has a vision or visual processing problem.
-A few examples of common conditions that may effect your child’s ability to learn are below:
+A few examples of common conditions that may affect your child’s ability to learn are below:

 If your child gets headaches while trying to read or do other close work, exhibits a short attention span during visual tasks, and/or has to use a finger to guide reading, it is possible your child may have a condition called convergence insufficiency.
 This is a condition in which the eyes have a hard time converging on a certain point close up.
 This may also cause the words to “jump” or “blur” when your child attempts to read.